QMSS-G5063-2022/Group_H/README.md

 usage: type of style of the product
 productDisplayName: a description of the product itself, including brand name

+Twitter API data: we can web scrape sentiment data from twitter with subCategory keywords on individual’s opinions by region (country).

+Visualizations:

+Word cloud: to see which articles of clothing were the most popular during each year Line chart: number of item change in a certain subCategory over the years Bar chart: How does baseColour differ from season to season and year to year?
+Point chart: size of the number of items in subcategories/articletype
+Map: using ggmap to show clothing trends differences across the world
 <br/>
 <br/>

 ### Team members
 #### Frances Yang, zy2479@gmail.com